rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

 3. **Use the Fetch API** with async/await to interact with the Supabase database.

 4. **Include a navigation bar** that allows users to switch between the Report and Form pages (and Log In page if implemented).
+Add an "Analytics" or "Charts" page if you complete the data visualization challenge.

 5. **Implement List Patterns**: Use at least one of each of the following patterns:
    - **Map**: Transform data (e.g., format dates, calculate totals, create lists in JSX)